-Our effective tax rate on earnings was 27.8% for 2021.
-This rate includes a charge to record additional valuation allowances relating to the Company's foreign and state tax loss carryforwards in the amount of \$1.5 million and \$1.2 million, respectively.
-The Company also incurred a charge in the amount \$1.4 million, primarily attributable to nondeductible compensation relating to post termination payments and benefits of former executive officers.
-Additionally, the Company recognized benefits relating to research and development credits in the amount of \$2.0 million.
+Our effective tax rate on earnings was 26.6% for 2022.
+This rate includes a charge in the amount of \$1.3 million, primarily attributable to nondeductible compensation relating to post termination payments and benefits of former executive officers.
+Additionally, the Company recognized benefits relating to research and development credits in the amount of \$1.6 million.
 Our effective tax rate is based on expected or reported income or loss, statutory tax rates and tax planning opportunities available to us in the various jurisdictions in which we operate.
 Significant judgment is required in determining our effective tax rate and in evaluating our tax positions.

 We do not anticipate a significant change in our unrecognized tax benefits within the next twelve months.
 We file tax returns in numerous U.S. and foreign jurisdictions, with returns subject to examination for varying periods, but generally back to and including 2016.
 It is our policy to record interest and penalties on unrecognized tax benefits as income taxes.
-A one percentage point increase/decrease in our tax rate would have affected our 2021 earnings by \$0.6 million.
+A one percentage point increase/decrease in our tax rate would have affected our 2022 earnings by \$0.6 million.